Call Today! Free Immediate Response (818) 781-1570

 • Assault was against a public official or immediate family;

-The immediate family of public officials includes their spouse, children, parents, or other members of the family.
+Public officials' immediate family includes their spouse, children, parents, or other family members.

 Any assault on a public official that is not connected to their employment would not fall under this statute.